Code-Institute-Submissions/KittiKovacs-milestone1/README.md

 * **Cars&Bikes page**- Contains a short description of cars and motorbikes currently for sale and a **photo gallery** below each description.
 On hovering over the thumbnail images with the mouse they enlarge by 25%.
 Each image opens in a separate browser tab when a user clicks on them.

-* **Contact page**-informs the user about the **address** of the business and **opening times**; features a **Google maps** snippet which leads to the Google Maps website when clicked on.
+* **Contact page**-informs the user about the **address** of the business and **opening times**; features an interactive map from **Google maps**.
 The page also features a **contact form** that is  going to enable users in the future to send a message to the business directly when they click on the Send button.
-Currently it leads to a subpage with a message informing the user that this feature is not available yet.
 The button changes colour and the cursor changes to a pointer on mouse hover.

 ### Features Left to Implement